Nioux/AideDeJeu/Data/spells_vo.md

 [][SpellVO]

 # Imprisonment

 - AltName: [Emprisonnement]

-- CastingTime: 1 minute
+- **Casting Time :** 1 minute
-- Components: V, S, M (a vellum depiction or a carved statuette in the likeness of the target, and a special component that varies according to the version of the spell you choose, worth at least 500 gp per Hit Die of the target)
+- **Components :** V, S, M (a vellum depiction or a carved statuette in the likeness of the target, and a special component that varies according to the version of the spell you choose, worth at least 500 gp per Hit Die of the target)
-- Duration: Until dispelled
+- **Duration :** Until dispelled
 - LevelType: 9 - abjuration
-- Range: 30 feet
+- **Range :** 30 feet
 - Source: (SRD)
-- Classes: ; Warlock , Wizard
+- Classes: Warlock, Wizard

 ### Description